jyeager123/Bellabeat/README.md

 Here we can see that customers much prefer to track their workouts and sleep with a smart prduct compared to tracking their heartrate.

 Now that I have figured out how woman use a smart product, I wanted to analyze some of the trends in the data generated from the smart product.
-I first wanted to find out how someones workout impaacted their minutes laying awake in bed.
+I first wanted to find out how someones workout impacted their minutes laying awake in bed.
 Again, we can consider a workout where the sum of the VeryActiveMinutes and ModerateActiveMinutes is greater than 10.